King Edward VI School - Design and Technology

 Design and Technology

-Students at both GCSE and A Level have the opportunity to develop project management skills through, investigative, designing, problem solving and manufacturing activities.
+Students are taught exam theory and project work in parallel by the department teaching staff.
+At both GCSE and A Level students have the opportunity to develop project management skills through, investigative, designing, problem solving and manufacturing activities.
 For those interested in Design and Engineering careers, this subject complements the additional academic study of Mathematics and Physics, allowing students the opportunity to apply the knowledge gained in all three subjects to a relevant independent project.

 Facilities